pawnol/pawnol/README.md

 ### Hi there 👋

+My name is Nolan Pawelski and I am a Computer Science teacher at East Troy High School.

 <!--
 **pawnol/pawnol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.